Nova Scotia embracing renewable energy

 Ontario is also biting the bullet, and like Nova Scotia it's tying green energy to the creation of green jobs and a green economy.
 We're getting off coal – a lot of coal – and we're replacing it with green power and conservation.

 There are some differences in how we're doing it.
-Ontario Power Generation, for example, is not permitted to develop, own or operate renewable energy projects, with the exception of large hydro projects.
+Ontario Power Generation, for example, is not permitted to develop, own or operate renewable energy projects, as planning is led by an independent body in that market, with the exception of large hydro projects.

 Nova Scotia Power, on the other hand, has been given the go-ahead as a regulated monopoly to take on roughly half of industrial-scale green projects.
 The other half will be secured through competitive bidding.

-"Eighteen months ago we weren't even thinking about wind, now we've got three wind projects," says Mark Savory, vice-president of technical and construction services at Nova Scotia Power.
+"Eighteen months ago we weren't even thinking about wind, now we've got three wind projects under development," says Mark Savory, vice-president of technical and construction services at Nova Scotia Power.

 He says the benefit a large regulated utility brings to the game is a healthy balance sheet and the ability to access cheap capital.
 This, he argues, ultimately leads to more affordable projects that bring the best value to ratepayers and stability to the market.